paraschas/jaws/README.md

 display a page with statistics regarding the uptime, the number of connections, the errors occured, the mean page serve time

+keeps an access log

+NEXT
 TODO
-keeps a log of the connections and the errors
+keeps an error log

 supported file types:
 text files, jpg, png, tiff, bmp, avi, mpg4, mp3, ogg, pdf, ms-word, ms-excel, ms-ppt

 on a directory resource request, serve index.htm or index.html if one exists;
-TODO

 else return an HTML page with the contents of the directory as links, including a link to the parent directory, if one exists (see document root)